andrewstephens/internet-outage-logger/README.md

 # Internet Outage Logger

 This is a simple little program I threw together to track when my internet connection was cutting out.
+Works by pinging a url every N seconds (set with interval flag and defaults to 10 seconds).

 The program has three flags you can pass:
 - interval to check (in seconds): `-interval or -i`